William Rehnquist: Nomination and confirmation as chief justice

 Despite various Democrats' efforts to defeat the nomination, the Senate confirmed Rehnquist on September 17.
 After cloture was invoked in a 68–31 vote, Rehnquist was confirmed in a 65–33 vote (49 Republicans and 16 Democrats voted in favor; 31 Democrats and two Republicans voted against).
 He took office on September 26, becoming the first person since Harlan F. Stone to serve as both an associate justice and chief justice.
 Rehnquist's associate justice successor, Antonin Scalia, was sworn into office that same day.

 Rehnquist had no prior experience as a judge upon his appointment to the Court.
 His only experience in presiding over a case at the trial level was in 1984, when Judge D. Dortch Warriner invited him to preside over a civil case, Julian D. Heislup, Sr. and Linda L. Dixon, Appellees, v.
-Town of Colonial Beach, Virginia, et al. Exercising the authority of a Supreme Court justice to preside over lower court proceedings, he oversaw the jury trial involving allegations that police department employees' civil rights were violated when they testified in a matter involving alleged police brutality against a teenage boy.
+Town of Colonial Beach, Virginia, et al. Rehnquist oversaw the jury trial involving allegations that police department employees' civil rights were violated when they testified in a matter involving alleged police brutality against a teenage boy.
 Rehnquist ruled for the plaintiffs in a number of motions, allowing the case to go to the jury.
 When the jury found for the plaintiffs and awarded damages, the defendants appealed.
 The appeal was argued before the Fourth Circuit Court of Appeals on June 4, 1986–16 days before Rehnquist was nominated as chief justice.
 Forty-three days after Rehnquist was sworn in as chief justice, the Fourth Circuit reversed the judgment, overruling Rehnquist, and concluding that there was insufficient evidence to have sent the matter to the jury.